dynamiquet/Project-SAND/README.md

 ## Project S.A.N.D.

-In README.md, for each code smell/naming & commenting issue:
-- Identify & describe what the code smell/naming & commenting issue was
-- Identify the file(s) and approximate lines with your solution to refactor out the code smell/naming & commenting issue
-- Explain what you did to refactor out the code smell/naming & commenting issue

 ## Code Design Improvements
 1. Inconsistent function, variable, and class naming style
     - In various locations among our files, there was never a consistent style on naming items.
 Our helper.py file was the biggest culprit of this.Multiple functions had variables seperated by underscores (example_variable), while others were simply one long word (examplevariable).